FioneraGH/andram/README.md

 ## Brief

 The main purpose of this project is to maintain a script file named split_boot_img.py.
-Its a python script with version 2.
+Its a python script with version 2 before, now it is on version 3.
+Test passed with python 3.7.0.

 ## Now Situation